 His English was perfect but more than that he was so friendly and really professional.
 He studied overseas (in both England and the US) so was super qualified.
 Not only that, he’s a huge traveler so we spent quite a bit of time swapping travel stories too!
 So it was time for the official consultation…

 STEP 1.
 Choosing my treatment.
 BRACES OR INVISALIGN?

 Dr Thiti explained everything about our options.
-Ceramic braces, metal braces, minor sugery, veneers, Invisalign, the lot.
+Ceramic braces, metal braces, minor surgery, veneers, Invisalign, the lot.
 We spoke for quite a while.
 He was pretty honest which was what I needed, even if it hurt a bit.
 “This bit of your smile is great, this bit is awful” haha.
 Uncomfortable but exactly what I needed.
-Having someone inspecting your mouth critically when you hate your teeth is not fun, but finally I’m doing something about it so it’s worth the awkwardness.
+Having someone inspecting your mouth critically when you hate your teeth is not fun.
+But finally, I’m doing something about it so it’s worth the awkwardness.

 Anyway, after chatting for a while we decided Invisalign would be the best solution for me.
-It’s unnoticable, I don’t have to come to the dentist every month (every 2/3 months is possible, brilliant!), and it should fix me with no problems.
-That means I can still travel (yaaay!), I can record videos without looking too crazy, and if I’m doing any media stuff, I can pop out the invisalign for 20 mins then pop it back in.
+It’s unnoticeable, I don’t have to come to the dentist every month (every 2/3 months is possible, brilliant!.
+It should fix me with no problems.
+That means I can still travel (yaaay!).
+I can record videos without looking too crazy.
+Also, if I’m doing any media stuff, I can pop out the Invisalign for 20 mins then pop it back in.
 This was step 1.
 Before we could confirm everything though we moved onto Step 2.